FreshRSS/Freshican/README.md

 # Freshican

 A simple Pelican theme for freshrss.org.
-For instructions on how to use it, please have a look to the [freshrss.org repository](https://github.com/FreshRSS/freshrss.org).
+For instructions on how to use it, please have a look at the [freshrss.org repository](https://github.com/FreshRSS/freshrss.org).

 Freshican supports additional configuration variables: